Partial duality of hypermaps: Hypermaps

 The permutation $\sigma_V$ is a cyclic permutation of half-edges incident to a vertex according to the orientation of the hypermap.
 The permutation $\sigma_E$ acts as the cyclic permutation of rays in each star according to the orientation.
 For the permutation $\sigma_F$ we need to direct the half-edges with arrows pointing away from the vertices to which they are attached.
 These arrows point toward the centers of the stars of the hyperedges.
 The permutation $\sigma_F$ cyclically permutes those half-edges in each face which are directed along the orientation of the face.

 One can easily check that $\sigma_F\sigma_E\sigma_V=1$, see Figure \ref{fig:sigma_V_E_F}.
 The cycles of $\sigma_V$ correspond to the vertices of the hypermap, the cycles of $\sigma_E$ correspond to the hyperedges, and the cycles of $\sigma_F$ correspond to the faces of the hypermap.
-Consequently any three permutations $\sigma_V$, $\sigma_E$, and $\sigma_F$ of a set $H$ satisfying the relation $\sigma_F\sigma_E\sigma_V=1$ uniquely determines an oriented hypermap.
+Consequently any three permutations $\sigma_V$, $\sigma_E$, and $\sigma_F$ of a set $H$ satisfying the relation $\sigma_F\sigma_E\sigma_V=1$ uniquely determines an oriented hypermap.\\

-Now let us describe the relation with the $\tau$-model of Subection \ref{ssec-tau-model}.
-Each half-edge has two local flags in which it participates, if $x\in X$ is one of them, then $\tau_2(x)$ is the another one.
+Now let us describe the relation with the $\tau$-model of \cref{ssec-tau-model}.
+Each half-edge has two local flags in which it participates, if $x\in X$ is one of them, then $\tau_2(x)$ is the other one.
 Therefore the cardinality of $H$ is twice smaller that the cardinality of $X$.

 Suppose an oriented hypermap $\map{hm}$ is given by its $\sigma$-model on the set of half-edges $H=\{1,\dots, m\}$.
 We set $X$ to be a double of $H$, $X:=\{1_-,1_+,2_-,2_+,\dots,m_-,m_+\}$, and the involution $\tau_2$ to swap $i_-$ and $i_+$.
 Define the permutation $\tau_0$ to be $\tau_0(i_-):=(\sigma_E(i))_+$ and $\tau_0(i_+):=(\sigma_E^{-1}(i))_-$.
 Finally, define $\tau_1$ as $\tau_1(i_-):=(\sigma_V^{-1}(i))_+$ and $\tau_1(i_+):=(\sigma_V(i))_-$.
 Obviously they are involutions and the hypermap they define is $\map{hm}$.